Balance Transfer Credit Cards - Compare & ApplyBy Joe Taylor Jr.

 Good things to know about balance transfer credit cards

-Few zero interest balance transfer credit cards crow about their "go-to rate," the APR you'll pay on any balance you carry beyond your promotional period.
+Few zero introductory APR balance transfer credit cards crow about their "go-to rate," the APR you'll pay on any balance you carry beyond your promotional period.
 By design, these high rates will earn back some of the revenue banks stand to lose by floating you a line of credit at no interest.
-The best zero percent credit cards justify these double-digit APRs by including access to rewards programs or cash back rebates on new purchases.
+The best zero introductory APR credit cards justify these double-digit APRs by including access to rewards programs or cash back rebates on new purchases.

 If you think you're likely to carry a balance from month to month, shop for a low interest balance transfer with few perks and a very low go-to rate.
 Otherwise, a credit card rewards program that aligns with your shopping habits can help you get more than just a low monthly payment on your existing debt.

 Watch out for balance transfer backfires

 Before you think banks run balance transfer deals just to be helpful, remember that they're counting on turning a profit from the handful of customers who handle credit poorly.
 Follow these tips before you respond to a new credit card offer:

 - Find out if you'll need to "churn" your new card.
 Some lenders charge you a penalty or even cancel your zero introductory APR credit card promotion if you fail to make any purchases with your account.
 Use your balance transfer credit card for a routine expense, like a utility bill, that can keep your status current.

 - Look for exceptions to the promotional period.
 Pay attention to terms and conditions that could cancel your no-interest offer, like making a late payment or exceeding your credit line.

 - Keep an eye on your credit limit utilization.
 Credit reporting bureaus measure how much of your available credit limit you're using across all of your accounts.
 A balance transfer that looks like it would save you money on finance charges could cause you to pay more for a new mortgage or car insurance if your credit score drops.